pablocal/analysis_public/README.md

-# repos_blog
+# Data and code of analysis made public

-Repository for data and code of the blog posts on pablocabrera.me
+Repository for data and code of the blog posts on pablocabrera.me and social media.